gatekeeping/gkgame/README.md

-# Gatekeeping
+# Gatekeeping Demo

-This repository is for the PK3 game content
+This repository is for the PK3 game demo content